India Philanthropy Forum 2026

 Forum 2026

-Opening Address | 9:00 AM – 9:15 AM
+Registration | 8:30 AM - 9:15 AM

 This opening sets the tone for the day, reflecting on the role of philanthropy in navigating uncertainty and global disruption.
 It positions philanthropy as a force that anchors trust, restores hope, and enables collective action in an increasingly complex world.